NeckerFree/Capstone-Module-2/README.md

 # Capstone Module 2

-> Web application that get data from https://www.themealdb.com/api.php, and maintains likes, comments and reserevations using Involvement API.
+> Web application that get data from https://www.themealdb.com/api.php maintains likes, comments and reservations using Involvement API.

 ## Built With